David-Igou/ovirt-prometheus-bridge/README.md

 # Quick start

-To quickly spawn ovirt-prometheus-bridge, Prometheus and Grafana you can use the Docker compose file in this repository:
+To quickly spawn ovirt-vm-prometheus-bridge, Prometheus and Grafana you can use the Docker compose file in this repository:

 ```bash